JiriSlof/KnowledgeBase/MS Windows Desktop.md

 - Windows 11 Pro / Enterprise / Enterprise LTSC
 - Windows 10 Pro / Enterprise / Enterprise LTSC

+> [!IMPORTANT]
+> - *Licenses that are purchased through the volume licensing agreements are upgrade licenses only.*
+> - *There needs to be a quialifying operating system already on device, before volume license can be assigned to it.*

 #### Qualifying OS
 - Winddows 11 Enterprise / Pro
 - Winddows 10 Enterprise / Pro